Skip to main content

 Call history

-The Call history sub-tab lists every call the Voice Agent has handled, including:
+The Call history sub-tab lists every call the voice agent has handled, including:

 • Caller — the matched contact name (or the raw caller ID if no match was made)